How can I get help/support for schizophrenia/schizoaffective disorder?

 • Schizophrenia.com also provides information and online discussion forums for individuals and caregivers affected by schizophrenia and related disorders.

-• Hearing Voices Network is a peer-support organization for people who hear voices, see visions or have other extreme experiences.
+• Hearing Voices Network is a peer-support organization for people who hear voices, see visions or have other hallucinatory experiences.
 Visit their website to learn more about support group locations.

 • You may wish to read the book, Surviving Schizophrenia, 7th Edition, by E. Fuller Torrey, which has become the standard reference/handbook book on the disorder.
 In clear language, the book describes the nature, causes, symptoms, treatment, and course of schizophrenia.
 It also explores living with the disease from both the patient and the family's point of view, and how to advocate on behalf of a loved one living with the disorder.
 The book can be purchased through online booksellers.